UbiquityRobotics/bus_beaglebone/README.md

 * N4 is labeled "CONSOLE" and N5 is labeled "PROGRAM".
 This is backwards.

-* Make sure the BBB connector edge is clear of obsticles.

 * The artwork for N6 (the power supply connector) is backwards.

 * JTAG NRST is not connected to #RESET.

 * R1D is connected to +5V not TXD0.

+* R1E is connected to +5V not U1C output.

 * R1I is connected to +5V not GPIO2_UART2_RX